 Storing and freezing chicken mince

 - In the fridge – allowing time in advance to allow your chicken mince to fully defrost.
+This can take a full day and night depending on the quantity.

 - With water, if your packaging is water-tight.
 Fully submerge your chicken mince in room temperature water and change every 30 minutes to ensure mince is kept cold